Dry Fly Paradise Outside of Missoula, Montana

 Non-Angling Activities and Options

 The riverfront lodging and its close proximity to Missoula make for some great non-angling options.
-A trip into Missoula and a visit to the Montana Museum of Art and Culture or the Montana Natural History Center is great for those interested in history and culture.
+A trip to Missoula and a visit to the Montana Museum of Art and Culture or the Montana Natural History Center are great for those interested in history and culture.
 Tours of the many breweries and wineries may interest some, as well as hiking, mountain biking, and river rafting trips.
 Festivals and fairs are held throughout the seasons, along with farmers’ markets and concerts.
 Missoula features a number of excellent restaurants as well.
 We are happy to assist you in the organization of non-angling activities and Missoula has no shortage of activities to enjoy after a day of fishing.

 Internet / Communications